umpengfei/luma-eng-interview/DOCUMENTATION.md

 ## Project Structure and Usage

-The project persist all the information into a list of doctor object.
+The project persist all the information into an array of doctor object.
-A doctor object contains the working hour and a list of appointments.
+A doctor object contains the working hour and an array of appointments.

 When create a new appointment, the server will check whether the doctor exists, whether the desired time is within a working hour, and whether the desired time is already booked by others.
-If the check passed, a new appointment with the information of patient name and time will be added to the doctor’s appointments list.
+If the check passed, a new appointment with the information of patient name and time will be added to the doctor’s appointments array.

 ## Test